jaymasl/web_image_processor/README.md

 # Image Processing Script

 This anonymized script automates the process of fetching, analyzing, and storing public images.
-It extracts EXIF metadata and tags from images, storing the results in a DuckDB database.
+It extracts EXIF metadata and image tags, storing the results in a DuckDB database.
+The script also includes duplicate detection and robust error handling.

 ## Features

-- **Web Scraping**: Fetches image data using `requests` and Selenium.
+- **Web Scraping**: Fetches image data using `requests` and `Selenium`.
 - **Image Processing**: Extracts EXIF metadata and image tags with `Pillow` and `pillow_heif`.
 - **Database Storage**: Stores image data, tags, and user comments in a DuckDB database.
 - **Duplicate Detection**: Detects and avoids storing duplicate or similar images.
-- **Logging & Error Handling**: Logs errors and retries failed requests, providing a robust process.
+- **Logging & Error Handling**: Logs errors and retries failed requests, ensuring a reliable process.

 ## Database Schema